Mechanical and Material Design Principles of the Avian Egg Shell

 Abstract

-The design of the avian presents intricacies ranging from its mechanically durable architecture to its composition of bacterial protective materials.
+The design of the avian egg presents intricacies ranging from its mechanically durable architecture to its composition of bacterial protective materials.
 Characteristics such as the function, architecture, operation, and eggshell vulnerabilities are presented to outline the success of embryo survival and chick pipping.
 Protection against various external conditions and the regulation of gas and water exchange play a large role in determining shell strength and the survival of the embryo.
 Mineralization discussions as they relate to the shape and size of avian egg architecture then allow for a deeper explanation of shell strength.
 Regulation of required nutrients and gas exchanges with the wider environment all combine to determine the characteristics of the operation of the egg and ensure shell strength for an optimum development of the embryo.
 Finally, understanding the impact of hen nutrition and environmental factors allows for better food safety and increased protection of wildlife species.

 Function